giellalt/keyboard-myv/index.md

 The keyboard should be installed using the Divvun Manager, available for download at [divvun.org](https://divvun.org).

 The mobile phone keyboards are available in the keyboard apps.
-Search for `Divvun` in the App Store and Play Store.
+- Android
+- iOS